Apipie/apipie-rails/README.rst

 * It is not possible to specify the "consumed" content type on a per-method basis
 * It is not possible to leverage all of the parameter type/format capabilities of swagger
 * Only OpenAPI 2.0 is supported
+* Responses are defined inline and not as a $ref

 ====================================
  Dynamic Swagger generation